Evernorth/aws-lambda-ts-event-handler/CONTRIBUTING.md

-Contributing
+# Contributing

 Thanks for your interest in contributing to this project!

-We welcome any kind of contribution, including:
+We welcome any kind of contribution including:

-    Documentation
+- Documentation
-    Examples
+- Examples
-    New features and feature requests
+- New features and feature requests
-    Bug fixes
+- Bug fixes

-For small changes, open pull requests.
+Please open Pull Requests for small changes.

-For larger changes, submit an issue that outlines the following:
+For larger changes please submit an issue with additional details.

+This issue should outline the following:

-    The use case that your changes are applicable to.
+- The use case that your changes are applicable to.
-    Steps to reproduce the issue(s) if applicable.
+- Steps to reproduce the issue(s) if applicable.
-    A detailed description of what your changes would entail.
+- Detailed description of what your changes would entail.
-    Alternative solutions or approaches if applicable.
+- Alternative solutions or approaches if applicable.